 Study or placement period abroad has to be properly planned and based on the learning agreement.
-Well planned and mutually agreed learning agreement assures that the study or placement period will be approved to student’s degree.
-All changes to studies during the mobility period have to been added to learning agreement changes form.
+Well planned and mutually agreed learning agreement assures that the studies or placement period will be approved to student’s degree.
+All changes to studies during the mobility period has to be added to the learning agreement changes form.
 The mobility period is recognized in students' final record also.

 Students can have financial support for their mobility period in the form of different grants.
 Each student planning exchange must be prepared to finance some part of the mobility period themselves as well.
 This is also one reason to start prepare the exchange in well advance.
 For more information on study and placement period, please read the headings on the left side of this page.

 1. Start planning the exchange well in advance.
 Familiarize yourself with the Lapland UAS web pages on exchange studies.

-2. Discuss with your teacher tutor on the most suitable timing for the possible exchange period and studies.
+2. Discuss with your study councellor on the most suitable timing for the possible exchange period and studies.

-3. Visit the international coordinator of your campus to discuss on the possible exchange destinations for study or placement and ask about the required documents and forms.
-Fill out the First Form and return the form to the international coordinator.
+3. Visit the internanational services to discuss on the possible exchange destinations for study or placement and ask about the required documents and forms.
+Fill out the First Form and return the form to the international services.

 4. STUDY EXCHANGE: After you have found a suitable exchange destination, fill out all the forms the host university requires and ECTS learning agreement.

 PLACEMENT EXCHANGE: If you are going abroad for training, fill out the Learning agreement for traineeship.
-Return the forms to the international coordinator of your study field.
+Return the forms to the international services.

 5. International Services will send your application to the host university.